Davi Rossetto: Youth career

-Rossetto started playing with São Paulo's Hebraica in 2003 at age 10.
+Rossetto started playing with São Paulo's Hebraica in 2003, at the age of 10.
 He later played with Círculo Militar until joining the Pinheiros youth system in 2005.
 With the Pinheiros youth teams, Rossetto won a number of titles, and earned a respectable reputation.
 He made the U-17 national team in 2009.

 Professional career

 Pinheiros

-Rossetto started to play with the men's first team of Pinheiros in the 2010 season, and was a part of the club's Paulista State Championship winning side in 2011.
+Rossetto started playing with the men's first team of Pinheiros in the 2010 season and was a part of the club's Paulista State Championship winning side in 2011.
 He subsequently left, looking for more playing time.

 Solar Cearense

 Rossetto signed with Solar Cearense in 2012.
 During his first season in Fortaleza, he struggled to adapt and did not see the court much.
 In his second season, he alternated between the first team, in the NBB, and the Under-22 side in the Development League.
 The team lost to Bauru in the NBB's playoff quarterfinals.
 In the LDB, despite being eliminated in the final round, he finished as the game's assist leader.

-In the 2014–15 season, Rossetto improved his play, and won the NBB's Most Improved Player award, despite his team missing the playoffs.
-He also won the LDB title with the club's Under-22 side, in a perfect season campaign (28–0).
+In the 2014–15 season, Rossetto improved his play and won the NBB's Most Improved Player award, despite his team missing the playoffs.
+He also won the LDB title with the club's Under-22 side in a perfect season campaign (28–0).
 He was named the development league's Finals MVP.